-The District may issue additional General Revenue Bonds in 2022 to finance or refinance capital costs for its capital improvement plan.
+The District may issue additional General Revenue Bonds in 2023 to finance or refinance capital costs for its capital improvement plan.
 The District may at any time also issue bonds to refund any existing indebtedness.
-The District expects to continue to finance with indebtedness a prior year SPP Notification to Construct capital project for approximately 225 miles of 345 kV transmission line (the "R-Project"), which has an SPP approved estimated cost of \$462.7 million as published by SPP in the first quarter of 2022.
+The District expects to continue to finance with indebtedness a prior year SPP Notification to Construct capital project for approximately 226 miles of 345 kV transmission line (the "R-Project"), which has an SPP approved estimated cost of \$462.7 million.
+If the updated District cost estimate exceeds the SPP escalated baseline by more than 20%, the District would need to seek approval from SPP.
 The District previously issued General Revenue Bonds, 2020 Series A, to finance a portion of the costs of the R-project.
+These bonds are being refunded as part of the 2023 Series A issuance.
+The District also expects to continue to finance with indebtedness prior year SPP Notification to Construct capital projects related to transmission expansions for the Monolith production facility.